sjd69/Applied_Cryptography/phase4-init/src/reports/writeup.md

 * Key can be managed by the group server and generated at the time someone is added to a group or removed from a group
 * Can request key from group server when they want to decrypt a file and decryption of files on the client side can take place in a seperate applciation?
 * even though individual keys change, the secret remains the same so new keys will be able to decrypt the old files?

+Since we assume file servers to be untrusted, they may leak files to unauthorized individuals.
+This disrupts data confidentiality of gorup files since users are under the assumption that only valid group members may have access to those files.

 ### Mechanism

 ### Justification